jeffmcwhirter/rdx/README.md

 This builds dist/rdxplugin.jar and copies it into your local .ramadda/plugins directory.
 To release it to an external server you'll need to copy the plugin to the server's ramadda/plugins directory and restart the repository.

+## Other configuration options
+There are a number of other configuration options available in the rdx.properties file including preferred timezone and date format, time thresholds for determining when an notifications should be sent for an instrument, how often notifications should be sent, etc.

-# Plugin contents
+# Radiometrics plugin contents
 The plugin is in: <a href=src/com/radiometrics/plugin>src/com/radiometrics/plugin</a>

 The contents are:

-* api.xml - Defines the api endpoints into RdxApiHandler

 * RdxApiHandler.java - This is a singleton class that gets instantiated at runtime.
 Implements the /rdx/instruments and /rdx/notifications pages.
 Also creates 2 threads  - one for monitoring the external instrument status database.
 One for handling notifications

+* api.xml - Defines the api endpoints into RdxApiHandler

 * RdxInstrumentTypeHandler.java - Represents the instruments.
 Just does the decoration of the datetime values